 Governing Board is the executive body of the Association, which is in charge of implementing CEP’s goals.
 The Governing Board manages CEP's work at the strategic level and makes decisions to achieve goals of the organisation.

 The Council members include distinguished national and international experts, high-level representatives of the renowned national institutions, academia and international and multi-lateral organisations.
 Council will be entrusted with an advisory and steering role in shaping the CEP strategic and program framework and providing recommendations for its further development.
 Simultaneously, the Council should contribute to the further advancement of research methodologies and capacities in the individual programme areas of CEP, as well as support the wider outreach of CEP’s research results among key stakeholders and the public in general.

-European Policy Centre is a non-governmental, non-profit, independent think-tank, founded in 2011 by a group of professionals in the area of EU law, EU affairs, economics and public administration reform, with a shared vision of changing the policy making environment in Serbia for the better – by rendering it more evidence based, more open and inclusive and more substantially EU accession driven.
+CEP is a non-governmental, non-profit, independent think tank, founded by a group of professionals in the areas of EU law, EU affairs, economics, and public administration reform.
+CEP’s team works with a shared vision of improving the policymaking environment in Serbia by rendering it more evidence-based, open and inclusive, and more substantially EU-accession-driven.